-The Office of Distance Learning (ODL) offers large format printing on main campus for faculty conference poster presentations.
+The Center for Instructional Innovation and Technology Services (CIITS) offers large format printing on main campus for faculty conference poster presentations.
 For printing on Northwest Houston campus or the College of Nursing in the Texas Medical Center contact our office on the main campus.
-Each participating Department must enter into a formal agreement with the ODL to ensure their professors have access to the large format printing services.
+Each participating Department must enter into a formal agreement with the CIITS to ensure their professors have access to the large format printing services.

 Posters are printed on a first come first serve basis after the “approved print” * has been received from an official departmental sponsor (ODP).
 Posters need to be submitted at least two business weeks prior to the proposed delivery date.
 Normally posters will be printed within 10 business days, unless we experience a high number of requests or there is a problem with the poster.
 Please do not wait until the last day to submit your research poster for printing.